 Yarrow Valley Country Park is located just off Birkacre road in Coppull.
+It is a great free day out in Lancashire.
 It is somewhere I have been on numerous occasions when I used to support adults with learning disabilities.
-It is a beautiful open space to get away from everyone in town.
+It is a beautiful nature reserve, an open space to get away from everyone in town.

 D and I took Lucas to explore.
 He is at that stage now where he doesn’t want to be in his pram, he’s itching to get out and venture.
 I knew at Yarrow Valley, he could do that without me worrying about people knocking him over or us not feeling safe with him out of arms length